Significant Accounting Policies

 Compensation cost for stock awards, which include restricted stock units (“RSUs”), is measured at the fair value on the grant date and recognized as expense, net of estimated forfeitures, over the related service period.
 The fair value of stock awards is based on the quoted price of our common stock on the grant date.

 The estimated fair value of common stock option awards is calculated using the Black-Scholes option pricing model.
 The Black-Scholes model requires subjective assumptions regarding future stock price volatility and expected time to exercise, along with assumptions about the risk-free interest rate and expected dividends, all of which affect the estimated fair values of the Company’s common stock option awards.
-Given a lack of historical stock option exercises, the expected term of options granted is calculated as the average of the weighted vesting period and the contractual expiration date of the option.
+The expected term of options granted is calculated using the simplified method, which is the weighted average vesting period and the contractual lives of the options.

-This calculation is based on a method permitted by the Securities and Exchange Commission in instances where the vesting and exercise terms of options granted meet certain conditions and where limited historical exercise data is available.
+This calculation is based on a method acceptable in instances where the vesting and exercise terms of options granted meet certain conditions and where limited historical exercise data is available.
 The expected volatility is based on the historical volatility of the common stock of comparable public companies that operate in similar industries as the Company.

 The risk-free rate selected to value any particular grant is based on the U.S. Treasury rate that corresponds to the expected term of the grant effective as of the date of the grant.
 The expected dividend assumption is based on the Company’s history and management’s expectation regarding dividend payouts.
 Compensation expense for common stock option awards with graded vesting schedules is recognized on a straight-line basis over the requisite service period for the last separately vesting portion of the award, provided that the accumulated cost recognized as of any date at least equals the value of the vested portion of the award.